thewca/wca-regulations/wca-regulations_2012.md

     - 10e2) If no further moves are required to bring the puzzle to its solved state, the puzzle shall be considered solved without penalty.
     - 10e3) If one move is required, the puzzle shall be considered solved with a penalty of 2 seconds.
     - 10e4) If more than one move is required, the solve is ruled DNF.
-- 10f) Limits of acceptable misalignment for puzzles:
+- 10f) Limits of acceptable misalignment for puzzles: [NOTE: Guideline for spirit of the rule (i.e. separating states)]
     - cube-shaped puzzles: =< 45 degrees
     - Megaminx: =< 36 degrees
     - Pyraminx: =< 60 degrees